Resource Allocation with Multi-Team Collaboration Based on Hamilton's Rule: A Team-Level Collaboration Framework Based on Hamilton's Rule

-A common inspiration for modeling systems is the environment and nature surrounding us; understanding how it moves and works has been an influence to previous literature work, as in \cite{bonabeau1999swarm, benyus1997biomimicry, bar2005biomimetics, vincent2006biomimetics}.
-In this paper, we are inspired by and extract the properties of Hamilton's rule \cite{hamilton1964genetical}.
-Unlike prior work \cite{lin2023predator, lin2023dynamic} that focus on one team of cooperating agents, our problem setting in this paper considers multiple teams of agents, with each team initially assigned to operate in a distinct region and potentially allocating robots to different teams for the benefit of the entire multi-team system.
-To that end, graph theory can provide an appropriate framework for modeling and analyzing interactions among those teams \cite{mesbahi2010graph}.
-Let \( G = (V, E) \) be the undirected graph abstracting the \( m \) different available teams of agents as well as their potential interactions, where \( V = \{v_1, v_2, \dots, v_m\} \) is the set of nodes representing the teams, and \( E \subseteq V \times V \) is the set of edges representing the potential collaborative interactions between them. \begin{assumption} All agents in all \( m \) teams are homogeneous; i.e., all agents are identical. \end{assumption} In this paper, we compute potential \textbf{collaborations} between different teams of \textbf{homogeneous} agents (given Assumption~\ref{ass:homogeneous}) using Hamilton's rule.
+\parfillskip=0pt In this section, we formulate the problem of resource allocation in multi-agent teams based on Hamilton's rule.
+To begin with, we introduce a graph-based model, e.g., \cite{mesbahi2010graph}, to represent team interactions.
+Let \( G = (V, E) \) be the undirected graph abstracting the \( m \) different available teams of agents as well as their potential interactions, where \( V = \{v_1, v_2, \dots, v_m\} \) is the set of nodes representing the teams, and \( E \subseteq V \times V \) is the set of edges representing the \restoregeometry potential collaborative interactions between them. \begin{assumption} All agents in all \( m \) teams are homogeneous; i.e., all agents are identical. \end{assumption} In this paper, we compute potential \textbf{collaborations} between different teams of \textbf{homogeneous} agents (given Assumption~\ref{ass:homogeneous}) using Hamilton's rule.
 Each team $k$ is assigned a mission evaluation function $F_k(n_k)$, denoting the team's performance at achieving its assigned mission, where $n_k$ denotes the number of agents allocated to team $k$.
 The mission evaluation function is assumed to be strictly increasing, to emphasize that having a higher value in $F_k(n_k)$ is equivalent to team $k$ performing better at its assigned mission, and having diminishing returns in the improvement of team $k$'s performance -hence, highlighting the fact that after a certain point, allocating additional resources to team $k$ produces progressively smaller gains in performance.
 This property incurs a more balanced distribution of resources among teams.
 Those assumptions are given by the following: \begin{assumption} For each team $k$, the mission evaluation function \( F_k(n_k) : \mathbb{N} \to \mathbb{R} \) satisfies the following properties: \begin{enumerate} \item \textbf{Strictly Increasing:} For all $n \geq 1$,

 \item \textbf{Discrete Concavity:} For all $n \geq 2$,

 \end{enumerate} \end{assumption} It is important to note that an increasing number of agents in a team will increase that team's performance with diminishing returns; however, these returns will eventually saturate and start exhibiting decreasing returns \cite{ferber1999multi}.
 In this paper, we consider areas of interest where an overcrowding of agents is not possible, and where the number of agents in each team at any point in time will not reach a point where decreasing returns occur.